JetBrains-Research/planning-library/README.md

 #### Step 3: Install Python dependencies

 * For Poetry: run `poetry install`.
     * **Note**.
-If you do not need to run CI or to run examples, you can exclude the corresponding dependencies groups: `poetry install --without dev,examples`
+If you do not need to run code quality checks or to run examples, you can exclude the corresponding dependencies groups: `poetry install --without dev,examples`

 ## Quick Tour